SirWrexes/epitech-clang-format/README.md

         * GCC compatible: Compile options and GNU C extensions still work great with it !

-4. #### I'll probably have typed more text in this README than in my config
+4. #### This README contains more text than the config
-    * Which proves how easy it is to have a functional way of making both your C and C++ code Epitech Style compliant, while being able to [integrate it with your favorite editor/IDE](https://clang.llvm.org/docs/ClangFormat.html).
+    * Which proves how easy it is to have a functional way of making both your C and C++ code more Epitech style compliant, while being able to [integrate it with your favorite editor/IDE](https://clang.llvm.org/docs/ClangFormat.html).

 5. #### Last but not least: it's just a config file
     * Super easy to update !
-    * Super easy to adapt it to your needs !
+    * Super easy to adapt to your needs !
 ***

 ## Installation: